junxit/us-congress-bills-110/bill.md

 >   - **(4)** use ongoing, research-based assessment methods that are developmentally appropriate, culturally and linguistically responsive, and tied to children’s daily activities in order to support the educational instruction of children in the program, including language skills, prereading knowledge and premathematics knowledge.
 Assessment instruments shall be those designed and validated for making decisions about teaching and learning and aligned with the programs curricula and section 641A(a)(1);
 >   - **(5)** use high-quality research-based developmental screening tools that have been demonstrated to be standardized, reliable, valid, and accurate for children from a range of racial, ethnic, linguistic, and cultural backgrounds, for the purpose of meeting the relevant performance standards;
 >   - **(6)** adopt, in consultation with experts in child development and with classroom teachers, an assessment to be used when hiring or evaluating any classroom teacher in a center-based Head Start program.
 Such assessment shall measure whether such teacher has mastered the functions described in section 648A(a)(1) and attained a level of literacy appropriate to implement Head Start curricula;
->   - **(7)** use the information provided from the assessment conducted under section 640A(C)(2)(H) to adopt a professional development plan that leads to improved teacher effectiveness; and
+>   - **(7)** use the information provided from the assessment conducted under section 640A(C)(2)(H) to adopt a professional development plan that leads to improved teacher effectiveness;
->   - **(8)** establish measurable objectives for the provision of health, educational, nutritional, and social services related to the program mission and to school readiness and provided under this subchapter.
+>   - **(8)** establish measurable objectives for the provision of health, educational, nutritional, and social services related to the program mission and to school readiness and provided under this subchapter; and
+>   - **(9)** develop procedures for identifying children as limited English proficient, and inform the parents of such children as to the instructional services used to help children make progress towards acquiring the knowledge and skills described in section 641A(a)(1)(B) and acquisition of the English language.
 > - **(f)** *Funded enrollment; waiting list* Each Head Start agency shall enroll 100 percent of its funded enrollment and maintain an active waiting list at all times with ongoing outreach to the community and activities to identify underserved populations.
 > - **(g)** *Technical assistance and training plan* In order to receive funds under this subchapter, a Head Start agency shall develop an annual technical assistance and training plan.
 Such plan shall be based on the agency’s self-assessment, the community-wide needs assessment, the needs of parents and children to be serviced by such agency, and the results of the reviews conducted under section 641A(c).
 > - **(h)** *Financial management* In order to receive funds under this subchapter, a Head Start agency shall document strong fiscal controls, including the employment of well-qualified fiscal staff with a history of successful management of a public or private organization.

 ## § 9.
 Head start transition and alignment with k-12 education

-Section 642A of the of the Head Start Act (42 U.S.C.
+Section 642A of the Head Start Act (42 U.S.C.
 9837a) is amended to read as follows:

 > ## § 642A.
 Head Start transition and alignment with k-12 education
 >